clarissachng/clarissachng.github.io/README.md

 - CSS
 - JavaScript (jQuery)

-## Built With
+## Next Update

-Mobile responsiveness is NOT ready yet!
+Mobile and Tablet Responsiveness, Extra contents!

 ## Contact Me
 Do reach out to me if you have any feedbacks or questions through the contact information provided in my portfolio website!